-- (b) A person who conspires with or aids and abets another to commit any act described in subdivision (a) is guilty of a public offense and subject to the punishment described in subdivision (a). - (c) The remedy provided in this section shall not preclude any other remedy provided by law.
+- (b) A person who conspires with or aids and abets another to commit any act described in subdivision (a) is guilty of a public offense and subject to the punishment described in subdivision (a). - (c) The board may post an administrative citation issued pursuant to Section 148 on the board's internet website for an offense described in subdivisions (a) and (b). - (d) The remedy provided in this section shall not preclude any other remedy provided by law.